softwareantics/FinalEngine/.github/pull_request_template.md

 ## Checklist:

+- [ ] I have updated the CHANGELOG to reflect my changes
 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code in hard-to-understand areas